who we are

 Habitat for Humanity Ontario Gateway North is one of 1,400 Habitat for Humanity affiliates worldwide sharing a common vision and social purpose.

-our vision
+Our vision

 A world where everyone has a safe and suitable place to live.

-We bring communities together to help families build strength, stability, and self-reliance through affordable housing and equity building programs.
+We bring communities together to help families build strength, stability and self-reliance through affordable housing and equity building programs.

-territorial acknowledgment
+Territorial acknowledgment

 Habitat for Humanity Ontario Gateway North acknowledges that our Affiliate Office in Bracebridge sits on the traditional territory of the Anishnaabeg, specifically, the Ojibway and Chippewa Peoples.
 We recognize that there have been Indigenous Peoples who have cared for and stewarded this land for generations.
 We would further like to recognize the connection and contributions of all First Nations, Metis, Inuit, unceded First Nations, and Indigenous Peoples.
 We acknowledge that we are all treaty people.
 We accept our responsibility to honour all our relations, as we strengthen ties with the communities we serve and work to build a future where everyone has a safe and decent place to live.
 Click here to view our service area.